alexeydergunov/standings-converter/README.md

 ### As input

+- [Codeforces API](http://codeforces.com/api/help) (only ghosts and official participants, for unfreezing)
 - Ejudge (open-source testing system, [https://ejudge.ru](https://ejudge.ru))
 - PCMS (used in University ITMO)
 - Testsys (used in Codeforces Gyms)